andstor/layers-wp-block/README.md

-# animation-wp-block
+# layers-wp-block
-A animation block for the WordPress block editor (Gutenberg)
+A layer block for the WordPress block editor (Gutenberg)